-To apply for China visa, validity of the passport must be more than 6 months.
+To apply for a Tibet visa, the validity of the passport must be more than 6 months.
 The normal Chinese visas applied and issued from Chinese foreign missions abroad are not valid to enter Tibet from Kathmandu.

 We have provided the above information as per the current regulation in force.
 The Chinese Embassy in Kathmandu makes frequent changes.
-Hence, we suggest you to enquire us for the most recent visa regulation.
+Hence, we suggest you inquire us for the most recent visa regulation.

-The best time to travel Tibet is from May till October when the temperature average around 10 degrees Centigrade.
-Between these months are the busiest tourist season in Tibet.
+The best time to travel to Tibet is from May till October when the temperature average around 10 degrees Centigrade.
+Between these months is the busiest tourist season in Tibet.

-An altitude above 3,000 meter is known as a high altitude.
+An altitude above 3,000 meters is known as a high altitude.
 As much of the region in Tibet lies above this altitude, one must be aware of AMS.
-We at Travelsmith Nepal try our level best to reduce the effect from prior preparations.
+We at Travelsmith Nepal try our level best to reduce the effect of prior preparations.

 We always keep our clients for at least one night in Lhasa to acclimatize with the high altitude.
 The private vehicle which we provide during the tour and transfer in Tibet is always equipped with one emergency portable oxygen cylinder.

 Our guides are always vigilant regarding such situations.
 If you develop symptoms like a matter of discomfort, breathlessness, poor sleeping patterns or limited capacity for physical exertion, please inform our guide at your earliest.
 Our guide will react quickly by bringing you down to the lower altitude, which is the best cure for AMS.